 If modern language philosophy has useful fruit for evangelical picking as Thiselton and others like Sandy think, why hasn't that fruit been explicitly grafted back onto a biblical root that supports semantics?
 One reason may be that many evangelical scholars appear intimidated by peer pressure to take seriously the cosmological implications of the biblical worldview.
-For the sake of argument, let's reject the two centuries' old accommodationist trend in evangelical theology in the interpretation of early Genesis.25 Following the lead of Whitcomb and Morris let's participate in what evangelicals like Mark Noll call "the scandal of the evangelical mind."26 I take a prima facie view of
+For the sake of argument, let's reject the two centuries' old accommodationist trend in evangelical theology in the interpretation of early Genesis.
+Following the lead of Whitcomb and Morris let's participate in what evangelicals like Mark Noll call "the scandal of the evangelical mind."
+I take a prima facie view of Genesis 1-11 along with other scripture to obtain information necessary to construct a preliminary counterpart to modern language philosophy.
+At least ten major concepts define a biblical philosophy of language.
+[Slide #6]

-24 Figures of Speech Used in the Bible: Explained and Illustrated.
+&lt;sup>23 Philip Wheelwright, Metaphor and Reality.
+Bloomington: Indiana University Press, 1967.
+79,85-86.
+Figures of Speech Used in the Bible: Explained and Illustrated.
 Grand Rapids, MI: Baker Book House, [1898] 1968.
 Note that Bullinger as a strong advocate of literal interpretation shows that the traditional hermeneutic was very much aware of metaphor well before modern language philosophy.